 Then the cries of Canada geese resounded above, and when a massive flight broke through the low ceiling, the novice waterfowlers were mystified.
 Despite gusty winds centering the birds perfectly, most students held their fire.

 “They were so awed by the number and proximity of the birds that they developed ‘buck fever,’” Koons said.
 “Also if you’ve never harvested an animal, that’s a powerful moment, and I’m sure it played a role.
 But they quickly pushed through and went full-bore.”

 Delivered in partnership with universities throughout the United States and Canada, Delta’s University Hunting program arose in 2017 in recognition of a looming issue: Increasingly, aspiring biologists who will one day use hunting license and permit revenues to manage ducks, geese and other wildlife, are not hunters themselves.

-“Not long ago, nearly every waterfowl biology student in North America was a dedicated hunter, but that’s no longer the case,” said Joel Brice, vice president of waterfowl and hunter recruitment programs for Delta Waterfowl.
+“Not long ago, nearly every waterfowl biology student in North America was a dedicated hunter, but that’s no longer the case,” said Joel Brice, chief conservation officer for Delta Waterfowl.
 “We believe that’s a real problem, because waterfowl managers need a sense of hunting culture, and hunting’s role in conservation, to set appropriate hunting regulations and effective conservation policies.
 Our long-term plan is to expand the program to every major university on the continent offering a wildlife management degree.”

 A wildlife professor at each University Hunting program-enrolled school develops a course curriculum with guidance from Delta Waterfowl.
 A variety of hunting topics are included, with special emphasis on the critical role hunting plays in managing wildlife and funding conservation.
 However, arguably the most impactful aspect of the course arrives at the grand finale: participation in an actual waterfowl hunt.